gonatienza/python4cpm/README.md

 from python4cpm import Python4CPM

-p4cpm = Python4CPM("MyApp") # this instantiates the object and grabs all arguments and secrets shared by TPC
+p4cpm = Python4CPM("MyApp") # this instantiates the object and grabs all arguments and secrets shared by the .NET SDK

 # These are the usable properties and related methods from the object:
 p4cpm.args.action # action requested from CPM